Quad9DNS/documentation/docs/Quad9_For_Organizations/DNS_Forwarder_Best_Practices.md

     end
     ```
 === "Knot Resolver"
-    Add this to your `knot-resolver.conf` file and reload/restart the `kresd` service.
+    Add this to the `kresd.conf` file and reload/restart the `kresd` service.
     ```
     -- turns off DNSSEC validation
     trust_anchors.remove('.')